Background pattern

 Introduction

-Product Information for the User
+Package Leaflet: Information for the User

-Docetaxel Seacross 20 mg/ml Concentrate for Solution for Infusion EFG
+Docetaxel Seacross 20 mg/ml concentrate for solution for infusion EFG

-Read this entire product information carefully before starting to use this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this product information, as you may need to refer to it again.
+• Keep this leaflet, you may need to read it again.

 1. What is Docetaxel Seacross and what is it used for

-The name of this medication isDocetaxel Seacross.
+The name of this medicine is Docetaxel Seacross.
 Its common name is docetaxel.
 Docetaxel is a substance derived from the needles (leaves) of the yew tree.

-• For the treatment of early breast cancer with or without lymph node involvement, docetaxel may be administered in combination with doxorubicin and cyclophosphamide.
+• For the treatment of early breast cancer with or without lymph node involvement, Docetaxel may be administered in combination with doxorubicin and cyclophosphamide.

-• For the treatment of lung cancer, docetaxel may be administered either alone or in combination with cisplatin.
+• For the treatment of lung cancer, docetaxel may be administered alone or in combination with cisplatin.

 • For the treatment of prostate cancer, docetaxel is administered in combination with prednisone or prednisolone.